eswat2/proto-tailwindcss-clrs/README.md

-# Pixel Dimensions for Tailwind CSS
+# Custom Colors for Tailwind CSS

 This plugin allows you to quickly generate color classes for Tailwind CSS.